WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 they are needed.
 This specification considers two types - a signaling byway and a media byway.

-Handler: A handler is a software or hardware entity, acting as a client, which sends and receives media associated with a call.
+Handler: A handler is a "device" - an SBC, a phone, an IP PBX - and can be a software or hardware entity which sends and receives media associated with a call.
+A handler has a description, which includes its advertisement, which defines its media capabilities.
 The handler can change during a call (as in the case of a client failing and its calls being picked up by a backup).

-A handler has a description, which is relatively static, that describes its audio and video capabilities, device name, image, and so on.
+Advertisement: A document which describes a set of semi-static capabilities for sending and receiving audio and video with different codecs, along with constraints such as maximum resolution or frame rates.
+An advertisement is semi-static in that it does not change from call to call, and is rather a property of the software or hardware system, which changes normally only upon upgrade or configuration change.

 Directive: The directive is an instruction on how media should be sent.
 It is communicated from the server, which tells a handler where